Lukykl1/dataset_pd_vsb/README.md

 decompress.sh - decompress the dataset from .xz tar files

+intervals.py - visualise and print continuous intervals of data acquisition for each station

 Note that the dataset used by these scripts is not included in this repository and must be obtained separately.